Captures

 2. Click the Delete (trash can) icon:

-3. Click the Yes (tick) icon to confirm deleting the capture, or the No (cross) icon to cancel.
+3. Click Yes to confirm deleting the capture, or the No to cancel.

 Review Capture Files